 financial modelling deal with the very real material future of a company and should be taken very seriously.

-Part of this outlook should involve a healthy level of scepticism towards financial planning using Excel spreadsheets which contain convoluted projections and are being used as a complete enterprise finance solution.
+Part of this outlook should involve a healthy level of scepticism towards financial planning using Excel spreadsheets.
+Convoluted projections within slapped-together worksheets should not be used as a complete enterprise finance solution.